-We studied the Langelier Saturation Index for our article, and we notice a surprising thing about calcium hardness.
-It buffers pH; and does so with amazing consistency.
+We have noticed a surprising thing about calcium hardness.
+Because of how consistent and stabile it is, calcium hardness helps keep the LSI in range.
+We now look at calcium as a solid foundation to build our chemistry strategy upon.
 Unlike total alkalinity—which fluctuates often—calcium hardness does not fluctuate much.
 Once it reaches its happy level of saturation, it pretty much stays there.
 This has amazing benefits for pH control, if we are willing to be open minded and think differently.

 Guess if this statement is true or false:

 A balanced pool (LSI) can be 90ºF, have 7.5 pH, 580 ppm calcium hardness and just 30 ppm total alkalinity.

 Sounds crazy, right?
 But in reality, the statement is true...that's perfectly LSI balanced water.
 500+ calcium may seem high, but if other elements (such as pH) are managed properly, it can work to your benefit.
 Calcium is the most misunderstood chemistry in the pool business.

 Use our LSI calculator and see for yourself.